Computing-2-Submissions-2025-26/computing-2-submission-Pre-cha/README.md

 ## FUTURE IMPROVEMENTS
 - Increase to selectable 2-4 players (by alters spacing)
+- Improve the current player position icon (currently represented by 🟦1 and 🟥2)

  ## Accessibility
  Accessibility has been checked with the built-in tool on FireFox Developers with 0 flagged errors